Michelle-Lohwt/Frivilege/README.md

 - Notification
 - Suggested Recipe based on the food list in the refridgerator
 - Receipt and Food Scanning to detect food life span
-- Life Span Analysis
+- Foods in the user's refridgerator
-- Food List in the user's refridgerator
+- - Life Span Analysis

 ## Prerequisites
 - You need to install VSCode, Dart, Flutter, Android Studio and Emulator to get this application.
 You may refer the video link: https://www.youtube.com/watch?v=a9BAdRqgnTc to install Flutter in VSCode.